 When we think about data collection, we shouldn’t just be thinking about compliance with the law.
 We should be considering whether or not people want us to collect this data about them (they don’t).

 Yoti Guardian Doc Searls has challenged Customer Relationship Management (which is synonymous with the practices that got the 11 charities into trouble), and proposed a new paradigm of Vendor Relationship Management, which sees the ‘customer’ in the driving seat in their transactions with ‘vendors’.

 Yoti has been built with this thinking in mind.
 We want to encourage personal data ownership, so our app is built so that users always know exactly what information they are sharing, and have a log of this activity.

 We also believe that individuals should only share as much information as is actually required to get the job done.
-This is not only respectful to the individual’s rights.
-It also respects what the user wants.
+This is called data minimisation and is a core pillar to the architecture of the entire Yoti platform.
+It is not only respectful to the individual’s rights, but also respects what user actually wants.
 An added bonus is that it removes the burden of organisations keeping personal data – which they often don’t really need – secure.
 So, an individual can get into a nightclub using Yoti to share the verified fact they’re over 18 – without giving a scan of their passport (with details the nightclub needs doesn’t need).
 In the charity world, a voluntary group supporting refugees could use Yoti to collect anonymous data on the use of their services.

 If you’re a charity interested in a new approach to data collection, please get in touch!